 Check your pots every now and then; keep them damp, but not wet.

 When you see green tips poking through the soil, move the pots into a warm room indoors and they will flower in 2-3 weeks.
-Here’s a rough guide for each type of bulb on how long before you need to bring them indoors:-
+Here’s a gorgeous time-lapse video of hyacinths to inspire you to get planting!

-If you’d like to reuse your forced bulbs after they’ve finished flowering, snip off the dead blooms but leave the foliage.
-Then place them in a bright, protected spot outdoors or on a sunny windowsill, watering regularly until the leaves have died off.
-Once this has happened, you can either let the soil dry out completely and store the pot until next winter, or lift the bulbs and dry them out separately, then replant them next autumn.
+If you’d like to reuse your forced bulbs after they’ve finished flowering, snip off the dead blooms, but leave the foliage.
+Once you’ve done this, place them in a bright, protected spot outdoors or on a sunny windowsill, and water regularly until the leaves have died off.
+When this has happened you have a couple of options.
+You can let the soil dry out completely and store the pot until next winter, or remove the bulbs and dry them out separately, then replant them next autumn.

 Forcing bulbs indoors in pots is a lovely way to bring flowers and fragrance into your home in the depths of winter, but a pretty pot of bulbs that are about to flower also makes a lovely gift.
 This is how we’ve done ours for Christmas gifts in the past:

 The metal pots are from IKEA; we simply jazzed them up with some festive ribbon and a candy cane.
-They would also look fantastic in old terracotta pots, wouldn’t they?
+I think they’d also look fantastic in old terracotta pots or upcycled teapots.

-As I mentioned earlier, this is a great gardening activity to involve children with, how about potting up some bulbs for them to give as teacher or nursery Christmas presents?
-They could even get crafty decorating the pot and make a really personal gift.
+As I mentioned earlier, this is a great gardening activity to involve children with, and you can use it to teach them about bulb growing and the plant life cycle.
+How about potting up some bulbs for them to give as teacher or nursery Christmas presents?
+They could even get crafty decorating the pot to create a really personal gift.

 Do you think you’ll have a go at forcing bulbs indoors this autumn?
-I’ve just planted some miniature iris with the aim of having them blooming for Christmas – fingers crossed!
+I’ve just planted some miniature iris with the aim of having them in bloom for Christmas – fingers crossed!